U.S. says its producers harmed by some structural steel imports

 The department is expected to make its final ruling on the imports around Nov.
 19.

-Reporting by Makini Brice and Sharay Angulo; Editing by Rosalba O'Brien and Dan Grebler
+Reporting by Makini Brice and Sharay Angulo; Editing by Dan Grebler and Clarence Fernandez